phonetworks/pho-lib-graph/README.md

 ![Architecture](https://github.com/phonetworks/pho-lib-graph/raw/master/.github/lib-graph-components.png "Pho LibGraph Architecture")

-> Pho is written in PHP 7.
-All files in pho-lib-graph (with the single exception of the EdgeList.php) are
+> Graph illustration created with [yEd](https://www.yworks.com/products/yed).

-> in strict mode enabled by default.
+Pho is written in PHP 7.
+All files in pho-lib-graph (with the single exception of the EdgeList.php) are in strict mode enabled by default.

 ## Documentation